 Check 224 -- Form 3536 estimated fee filed if applicable.
 If total income was expected to exceed $250,000, verify Form 3536 was filed by June 15.

-Check 225 -- First-year exemption verified.
-If LLC was formed in 2025, verify whether the first-year exemption is still in effect.
+Check 225 -- First-year exemption not applied for 2025.
+If the LLC was formed or registered in 2025, verify the expired first-year exemption was not applied; separately check the 15-day exception for late-December no-business formations.

 Check 226 -- $800 deducted on federal Schedule C. The $800 franchise tax is a deductible business expense.
 Verify it appears on the federal return.